⚠️ We are currently updating our 2020/21 tax guidance across the website

 However, to get to the point of being able to start trading you are likely to have spent money on things necessary for your business such as buying equipment, buying stock, paying rent for premises, getting insurance, advertising.
 These expenses are likely to be pre-trade expenses.

 Pre-trade expenses can also include items that you owned privately that you will now use in your business.
-There is an example showing how you can include equipment you have pre-owned privately in your accounts and Self Assessment tax return in the Case Study in our Self-employment guide.
+There is an example showing how you can include equipment, that you have pre-owned privately in your accounts and Self Assessment tax return in the Case Study in our Self-employment guide.

-Pre-trade expenses, as with other expenses, can either be normal expenses that are deductible when working out your profit or capital expenditure.
+Pre-trade expenses, as with other expenses, can either be revenue expenses that are deductible when working out your profit or capital expenditure.

 If the expenses were incurred within seven years of you starting to trade, and the expenses would have been tax-deductible if you had incurred them while you were trading, then you can treat them as if they were incurred on your first day of trading and so claim them in addition to the other business expenses relating to the first period of trading.

-You can read about this in the section What if I make a loss?.
+You can read about this on our page What if I make a loss?.

 If you incur capital expenditure, on assets that will be used in your trade, before trading starts, the expenses are treated as being incurred on your first day of trading.
 The tax treatment of these capital costs will depend if you are using the accruals basis or cash basis to prepare your accounts.
 If you are using the cash basis then you may be able to claim these as a business expense and if you are using the accruals basis you may be able to claim capital allowances.